parflow/parflow/docs/user_manual/source/user_manual.rst

 collective I/O is currently not implemented for setting initial conditions.**

-This key sets flag for slopes in x direction to be read from a NetCDF file.
-Example Useage:
+*string* **TopoSlopesX.Type** no default This key sets flag for slopes in x direction to be read from a NetCDF file.

 .. container:: list